 Metro station: Invalides

-It’s one of those grand structures constructed for the 1900 Universal Exposition, a time when cities were competing for global attention in the pre mass media days, by building urban masterpieces.
+It’s one of those grand structures constructed for the 1900 Universal Exposition, a time when cities were competing for global attention in the pre-mass media days, by building urban masterpieces.
 The Pont Alexandre III (pont means bridge) is the prettiest bridge in Paris and probably the most romantic one too.
-So it’s no surprise why so many couples come here for their pre wedding super cheesey photoshoot.
-The bridge is famous for its golden ornaments and Art Nouveau lamps but during spring and summer, there’s more action happening beneath the bridge than on top with a few pop up bars springing to life.
+So it’s no surprise why so many couples come here for their pre-wedding super cheesy photoshoot.
+The bridge is famous for its golden ornaments and Art Nouveau lamps but during spring and summer, there’s more action happening beneath the bridge than on top with a few pop-up bars springing to life.
 It’s the perfect spot in Paris to end your day.
 Bring your own drinks or grab a spot in one of the bars and enjoy the last few hours of what will probably be another one of those days in Paris that you just didn’t want to come to an end.

 7. See where it all began in the islands of Paris

 Metro stations: Hôtel de Ville, Saint-Michel, Pont Neuf

 Though the islands of Paris are by no means tropical, Île de la Cité & Île Saint Louis simply cannot be missed.
 After all, it’s right here that Paris started out centuries ago. Île de la Cité holds the architectural highlights while Île Saint Louis is where you’ll wish you could live, and also where you’ll find the best ice cream in all of Paris.
 There is just no way you’ll miss the Notre Dame Cathedral (sadly closed following the tragic April 2019 fire), the most famous in Paris.
 It took nearly 200 years to finish off this Gothic masterpiece and you won’t want to miss the exquisite stained glass rose windows.
 Just nearby is the Sainte Chapelle, which ranks at the top of my list of Parisian cathedrals.
-It’s a totally worth it €8.50 to get inside this 13th century work of perfection, where the highlight is the upstairs chapel.
-The best time to visit is on a sunny day, when the shining sun’s rays creates a spectacular kaleidoscope of colors, radiating throughout the ancient chapel.
+It’s a totally worth it €8.50 to get inside this 13th-century work of perfection, where the highlight is the upstairs chapel.
+The best time to visit is on a sunny day, when the shining sun’s rays create a spectacular kaleidoscope of colors, radiating throughout the ancient chapel.